October · The Harvest Moon

 Release Work

-“What has reached fullness in me, and what is left over?”
+“What has reached fullness in me and what is leftover residue?”

-“What do I fear to see in the light?”
+“What truth do I fear to acknowledge in the light?”

 Sigil Work for Next Cycle